microbiomedata/GOLD-ontology-translation/README.md

 Once in the environment, use `pip` to install libraries (e.g., `pip install pandas`).
 Once all the libraries have been installed you can export a list of them using the `pip freeze` command.
 Typically, the list is saved to a file named `requirements.txt`.
 e.g., `pip freeze > requirements.txt`

-To load a list of dependencies, use the `pip instal -r` command.
+To load a list of dependencies, use the `pip install -r` command.
 e.g., `pip install -r requirements.txt`

 You exit the environment by executing the command `deactivate` in the terminal.